huggingface/huggingface_hub/docs/source/en/quick-start.md

 huggingface-cli login
 ```

-The command will tell you if you are already logged in and prompt you for your token and a profile name (optional, defaults to `default`).
+The command will tell you if you are already logged in and prompt you for your token.
 The token is then validated and saved in your `HF_HOME` directory (defaults to `~/.cache/huggingface/token`).
-The profile is saved in your `HF_HOME` directory as well (defaults to `~/.cache/huggingface/profiles`).
 Any script or library interacting with the Hub will use this token when sending requests.

 Alternatively, you can programmatically login using [`login`] in a notebook or a script: